google/skia/site/user/api/SkPaint_Reference.md

 <a name="SkPaint_FontMetrics_fUnderlineThickness"> <code><strong>SkScalar    fUnderlineThickness</strong></code> </a>

 Underline thickness.

 If the metric is valid, the <a href="#SkPaint_FontMetrics_kUnderlineThicknessIsValid_Flag">kUnderlineThicknessIsValid Flag</a> is set in <a href="#SkPaint_FontMetrics_fFlags">fFlags</a>.
 If <a href="#SkPaint_FontMetrics_kUnderlineThicknessIsValid_Flag">kUnderlineThicknessIsValid Flag</a> is clear, <a href="#SkPaint_FontMetrics_fUnderlineThickness">fUnderlineThickness</a> is zero.

 <a name="SkPaint_FontMetrics_fUnderlinePosition"> <code><strong>SkScalar    fUnderlinePosition</strong></code> </a>

-Underline position relative to the baseline.
-It may be negative, to draw the underline above the baseline, zero to draw the underline on the baseline, or positive to draw the underline below the baseline.
+Position of the top of the underline stroke relative to the baseline.
+Typically positive when valid.

 If the metric is valid, the <a href="#SkPaint_FontMetrics_kUnderlinePositionIsValid_Flag">kUnderlinePositionIsValid Flag</a> is set in <a href="#SkPaint_FontMetrics_fFlags">fFlags</a>.
 If <a href="#SkPaint_FontMetrics_kUnderlinePositionIsValid_Flag">kUnderlinePositionIsValid Flag</a> is clear, <a href="#SkPaint_FontMetrics_fUnderlinePosition">fUnderlinePosition</a> is zero.

 <a name="SkPaint_FontMetrics_fStrikeoutThickness"> <code><strong>SkScalar    fStrikeoutThickness</strong></code> </a>

 Strikeout thickness.

 If the metric is valid, the <a href="#SkPaint_FontMetrics_kStrikeoutThicknessIsValid_Flag">kStrikeoutThicknessIsValid Flag</a> is set in <a href="#SkPaint_FontMetrics_fFlags">fFlags</a>.
 If <a href="#SkPaint_FontMetrics_kStrikeoutThicknessIsValid_Flag">kStrikeoutThicknessIsValid Flag</a> is clear, <a href="#SkPaint_FontMetrics_fStrikeoutThickness">fStrikeoutThickness</a> is zero.

 <a name="SkPaint_FontMetrics_fStrikeoutPosition"> <code><strong>SkScalar    fStrikeoutPosition</strong></code> </a>

-Strikeout position relative to the baseline.
-It may be negative, to draw the strikeout above the baseline, zero to draw the strikeout on the baseline, or positive to draw the strikeout below the baseline.
+Position of the bottom of the strikeout stroke relative to the baseline.
+Typically negative when valid.

 If the metric is valid, the <a href="#SkPaint_FontMetrics_kStrikeoutPositionIsValid_Flag">kStrikeoutPositionIsValid Flag</a> is set in <a href="#SkPaint_FontMetrics_fFlags">fFlags</a>.
 If <a href="#SkPaint_FontMetrics_kStrikeoutPositionIsValid_Flag">kStrikeoutPositionIsValid Flag</a> is clear, <a href="#SkPaint_FontMetrics_fStrikeoutPosition">fStrikeoutPosition</a> is zero.